-One of the world’s longest pedestrian avenues, Copenhagen’s Strøget is home to hundreds of shops, restaurants, boutiques, activities and attractions.
-Stroll this noble street form the city’s Old Town and lose yourself among beautiful stone buildings set on quaint cobbled side streets and alleys.
-It’s here that you’ll fine independent artisan, shops, and other locals offering a true sense of contemporary Danish culture.
+One of the world’s longest pedestrian avenues, Copenhagen’s Strøget is home to hundreds of shops, restaurants, boutiques, activities, and attractions.
+Stroll this noble street from the city’s Old Town and lose yourself among beautiful stone buildings set on quaint cobbled side streets and alleys.
+It’s here that you’ll find independent artisans, shops, and other locals offering a true sense of contemporary Danish culture.

 Known as the third-oldest operating amusement park in the world, Tivoli Gardens offers travelers an exciting day out in a leafy, shaded setting.
 Be thrilled by the hills and drops of roller coasters, test your mettle at the bumper cars, or enjoy the view from the soaring Ferris Wheel.
 For those less impressed with amusement rides, ample entertainment and food options abound.